-The Partnership's effective income tax rate was 0.1% for the three months ended March 31, 2021, and differed from amounts computed by applying the United States federal statutory tax rate to pre-tax income for the period, primarily due to net income attributable to the non-controlling interest and the impact of maintaining a valuation allowance on the Partnership's deferred tax assets as discussed further below.
+The Partnership's effective income tax rates for the three and six months ended June 30, 2021 and 2020 differed from amounts computed by applying the United States federal statutory tax rate to pre-tax income for the period primarily due to net income attributable to the non-controlling interest and the impact of maintaining a valuation allowance on the Partnership's deferred tax assets.
+For the six months ended June 30, 2020, the Partnership also recorded discrete income tax expense of approximately \$142.5 million related to application of a valuation allowance on the Partnership's beginning-of-year deferred tax assets.